Tutorial Gateway

 = 1 + 125 + 27 = 153

-Below steps will show you the common approach to check for the Armstrong Number in C programming
+The below steps will show you the standard approach to checking for the Armstrong Number in C programming.

-3. Calculate the power of n for each individual and add those numbers
+3. Calculate the power of n for each individual and add those digits.

 4. Compare the original value with the Sum value.

-5. If they exactly matched, then it is an Armstrong number.
-Otherwise, it is not an Armstrong Number in C
+5. If they exactly matched, then it is.
+Otherwise, it is not.

-This program for Armstrong Number in C allows the user to enter any positive integer and then, this program will check whether a number is Armstrong Number or Not using the While Loop
+This program allows the user to enter any positive integer.
+Then, this C program will check whether a number is Armstrong or Not using the While Loop.

 #include <stdio.h>